WiktorG1542/pipes/README.md

  puzzle that took the longest out of all of them to solve to the `puzzle.txt` file.
 It will also display times, and some time statistics to the terminal.
  * **I** - toggle `DisplayInfo`.
 When it is on, you will see additional info, mainly:
     - the current `recursionDepth` in the top left of the window
     - statistics about how many times we were at each recursion depth in the terminal
     - and how many times we successfully "broke early", aka pruned the backtracking search tree.
+ * **V** - you will get prompted for the amount of tests you want to save, and for the time.
+ So if you enter for example `100ms` as the time, and `20` as the number of tests, then the solver will keep generating new puzzles, until it finds 20 that take longer than 100ms.
+All the puzzles will get saved to `tests/random`.
+That way, you can make your own test suite.
+ For example, if you run `./game 25 25 24 0` and then press **V** and enter `1000` as the time, and `100` as the number of tests, you will end up with a hard test suite.
+If you were to enter `0` as the time instead, you would get 100 random puzzles saved to `tests/random`.

 > Note: If you run tests with a number of tests smaller than 10, you will get a segFault.